-The City maintained 16 governmental funds during 2018.
+The City maintained 17 governmental funds during 2019.
 Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balance for the General Fund, Debt Service Fund and the 2017 General Obligation Bond Fund which are reported as major funds.
-The other governmental funds are the Armstrong Fund, the Motor Tax Fund, Greensburg Community Days Fund, St. Clair Park Concert Series Fund, The Community Development Grant Fund, the Lottery Fund, Library Tax Fund, the 2016 General Obligation Note Fund, Police Equipment Fund, Fire Department Capital Equipment Fund, Hutchinson Garage Reserve Fund, and the 2013 General Obligation Note Fund.
+The other governmental funds are the Armstrong Fund, the Motor Tax Fund, Greensburg Community Days Fund, St. Clair Park Concert Series Fund, The Community Development Grant Fund, the Lottery Fund, Library Tax Fund, the 2016 General Obligation Note Fund, Police Equipment Fund, Fire Department Capital Equipment Fund, Hutchinson Garage Reserve Fund, the 2013 General Obligation Note Fund and the DPW Insurance Proceeds Fund.
 Data from these other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these other governmental funds is provided in the form of combining statements as supplementary information in this report.